 In fact, understandably this can be quite confusing for Americans who call what we call ‘crisps’ – ‘potato chips’.
 What Americans call ‘Fries’ or ‘French fries’ we call ‘chips’.

-And as these type of sandwiches are not normally things an American would eat (although why on earth not?!) – You can understand the confusion.
+And as these types of sandwiches are not normally things an American would eat (although why on earth not?!! – they are so good!) – you can understand the confusion.

 So just to clear it up, here you have a chip sandwich or chip butty:

 And here you have a crisp sandwich or potato chip sandwich.

 This post is really about the good old crisp sandwich which is a fantastic way to add a bit of crispiness to an otherwise boring sandwich.
 It gives some crunch and extra salt and taste which may be the way to persuade your kids to eat their lunch.